 - Professionals are also present in these groups.
 They give the patient the right plan that leads the patient to a quick recovery.

-Professionals always stay in quest of finding the new and innovative ways of treating the co-occurring disorders.
+Professionals always stay in quest of finding the new and innovative ways of treating the co-occurring disorders in Dual Diagnosis.
 By the experiences of the patients who have successfully defeated these dual problems, experts have been able to make a 12 step self-help program that has been termed as Dual Recovery Anonymous.
 DRA focuses on two main things to end the stigma of drug addiction from the patient.
-The first priority is given to the post-treatment programs to prevent a relapse from happening or minimizing its chances to a greater extent.
+In Dual Diagnosis the first priority is given to the post-treatment programs to prevent a relapse from happening or minimizing its chances to a greater extent.
 The DRA is best for mental problems as well.
 Secondly, it focuses on encouraging the patient to adopt a healthy lifestyle to bring positive changes in his lifestyle.
 Acquiring the membership of the DRA is not much difficult.
 It only entails two things from a hopeful

 - Firstly he has to show his desire and motivation for leaving the drug.